Collection$

 BUT every common interest community (CIC) should have a collection policy that standardizes the approach to resolving past due accounts.
 Assessment revenue is the lifeblood that funds your operating expenses!
 Please do not assume that you need to hire an attorney to collect on behalf of your community.
 Attorneys are not debt collectors.
 At least consider an approach where you pay nothing up front.

 State statutes vary greatly regarding collections and foreclosure.
-In Washington State, recent House Bills 1482, 1349 and 1686 became effective starting May '21 and HB1636 made further changes effective 07/23 and January 2025: RCW 64.90.485, 64.34.364, 64.38.100 and 64.32.200.
+In Washington State, House Bills 1482, 1349 and 1686 became effective in May 2021 and HB1636 made further changes effective July 2023 for January 2024 and 2025: RCW 64.90.485, 64.34.364, 64.38.100 and 64.32.200.

 Lien Foreclosure Requirements (WA State)